 It wasn’t until 1918 that a French prehistorian researched cave art.
 He described twenty animal figures in ten different locations.
 Nowadays there are 1010 images in 252 locations (98 animal images, 10 human figures and 9 handprints) In addition to these images, many utensils were found, including stones and bones, which may have been used to engrave some figures.
 They were found near the paintings.

 The cave is located near the centre of Ardales.
 It is a fairly steep road uphill.
 And the road isn’t completely paved.

 All year long, the cave has a constant temperature of approx. 15 degrees, so you’d better not forget to bring a sweater in summer.

 The best thing about this cave is that it still looks very authentic.
-There are no paved paths through the cave, no light shows with colored lamps.
+There are no paved paths through the cave, no light shows with coloured lamps.
 Sometimes you literally step over the cave paintings.
 Pay attention: The entrance has a fairly steep staircase.
-Wearing sturdy shoes are handy!
+Wearing sturdy shoes is handy!